localstack/docs/content/en/tutorials/using-terraform-with-testcontainers-and-localstack/index.md

 hooks could be shell or Python scripts executed at predefined lifecycle phases — BOOT, START, READY, and SHUTDOWN.
 By placing scripts in the respective directories
 (/etc/localstack/init/{stage}.d), developers can automate tasks like setting up initial states, configuring services, or performing clean-up activities.

-Now that we understand the functionality of initialization hooks in LocalStack, the value of extending this feature becomes clear.
 [Terraform](https://www.terraform.io/), is one of the most widely adopted tools for provisioning AWS infrastructure, so naturally, enabling Terraform configuration files to be used directly as initialization hooks boosts LocalStack's utility.
 The direct use of Terraform scripts as init hooks allows developers to replicate production environments accurately and automate integration tests more effectively.
 This capability ensures that the test environment mirrors the production setup as closely as possible.

-This tutorial guides you through using LocalStack's [**new extension**](https://github.com/localstack/localstack-extensions/tree/main/terraform-init) that supports Terraform configuration files as initialization hooks, eliminating the need for any sort of conversion. learn how to leverage this new feature, and integrate it with Testcontainers for seamless testing.
+This tutorial guides you through using LocalStack's [**new extension**](https://github.com/localstack/localstack-extensions/tree/main/terraform-init) that supports Terraform configuration files as initialization hooks, eliminating the need for any sort of conversion.
+You'll learn how to leverage this new feature, and integrate it with Testcontainers for seamless testing.
 This approach simplifies the development and testing cycle, making it more efficient and closely aligned with real AWS infrastructure practices.